Developing Katajanokka Harbour

 Increasing the energy efficiency of Satamatalo and the terminal buildings

-- The energy use of the properties of West Terminal 2, Katajanokka Terminal, Olympia Terminal and the HQ of the Port of Helsinki, Satamatalo, will be optimised and improved.
-A solar power plant will be installed on the roof of the Olympia Terminal.
-Additionally, the effectiveness of the district heat recovery of the buildings will be improved, ventilation machines will be upgraded and connected to the building automation system, and replacement of lamps with LED lights will be continued.
+- The energy use of the properties of West Terminal 2, Katajanokka Terminal, Olympia Terminal and the HQ of the Port of Helsinki, Satamatalo, was optimised and improved.
+A solar power plant was installed on the roof of the Olympia Terminal.
+Additionally, the effectiveness of the district heat recovery of the buildings was improved, ventilation machines upgraded and connected to the building automation system, and replacement of lamps with LED lights was continued.